erdogant/clusteval/docs/pages/html/_sources/Cluster Evaluation.rst.txt

 Linkage types
 ****************

 The process of hierarchical clustering involves an approach of grouping samples into a larger cluster.
 In this process, the distances between two sub-clusters need to be computed for which the different types of linkages describe how the clusters are connected.
+The most commonly used linkage type is **complete linkage**.
+Due to the nature of connecting groups, it can handle noisy data.
+However, if you aim to determine **outliers** or **snake-like clusters**, the **single linkage** is what you need.

 .. |figC12| image:: ../figs/linkage_types.png

-.. table:: Distance metrics
+.. table:: Linkage types.
    :align: center

    +----------+